Zach McKinstry Player Props: Tigers vs. Orioles

 Zach McKinstry At The Plate

-- McKinstry has two doubles, a home run and two walks while hitting .242.
+- McKinstry is batting .250 with two doubles, two home runs and two walks.

-- In seven of 13 games this season, McKinstry has picked up at least one hit, including one game with multiple hits.
+- McKinstry has picked up a hit in eight games this year (57.1%), including one multi-hit game.

+- He has homered in two of 14 games played this year, and in 5.3% of his plate appearances.

-- He has scored in five games this year (38.5%), but has had no multi-run games.
+- He has scored in six games this year (42.9%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.